OPC-Router/helm-sample-project/README.md

 ### **What is the sample doing?**
 - This sample is a fully functional OPC Router 4 project sample.
 - It is a very simple project that will periodically write a file in the home directory of the docker container it is deployed in.
-- The written file is a text file containing the by the config.yaml configured string and a random number.
+- The written file is a text file containing the string of an environment variable and a random number.
+- The environment variable is declared in the config.yaml and initialized in the helm install command parameters.

 # Getting Started